HonghuXue/GymPlatformDeepRLChallenge/README.md

 In additional to the original implementation, further improvements are integrated:

-(1) Double Learning for the Q-critic.
+(1) Double Learning for the Q-critic. (https://arxiv.org/abs/1509.06461)

-(2) Implicit Quantile Network (IQN) to replace the Q-network with a distribution on Q estimates with a set of quantiles.
+(2) Implicit Quantile Network (IQN) to replace the Q-network with a distribution on Q estimates with a set of quantiles. (https://arxiv.org/abs/1806.06923)

 (3) Twin-Delayed DDPG (TD3) to replace hthe original module of DDPG-actor, where target policy smoothing and delayed policy updates are implemented.
-For Double learning, I refer to do minimalistic implementation of DDQN instead of really using 2 running and target networks.
+For Double learning, I refer to a minimalistic implementation of DDQN instead of really using 2 running and target networks. (https://arxiv.org/pdf/1802.09477.pdf)

-(4) Noisy Network for Exploration (additionally includes linear decay for noise during the training stage, so that the training can be accelerated.
-However it doesn't degrade the exploration as ).
+(4) Noisy Network for Exploration (Additionally decouples the noise scaling for training and acting.
+The training procedure features a linear decay schedule for noise, so that the training can be accelerated.
+However it doesn't degrade the exploration as the noise for acting still assumes the original/undecayed noise.) (https://arxiv.org/abs/1706.10295)

-(5) Prioritized Experience Replay (both with IS-ratio integration and without IS-ratio integration).
+(5) Prioritized Experience Replay (both with IS-ratio integration and without IS-ratio integration). (https://arxiv.org/abs/1511.05952)

 These improvements are in orthogonal directions and can be activated in a combinatorial manner.